 Supporting a massive success

 Among Us was released in June 2018.
-Post-launch, the game saw a spike in players much later in the year, when a South Korean audience picked it up.
+Post-launch, the game saw a spike in players much later in the year, when it was picked up by South Korean content creators.
 The next summer, it got another bump when Brazilian YouTubers helped the title accumulate another 1 million DAU.

 In 2020, the game dropped to around 500K DAU, and the team began to think about a sequel.
-That August, the game was featured on Steam, and everything changed.
-It bounced back up over a million DAU… then doubled that nine days later, before finally breaking eight digits in DAU a few weeks later.
+That August, the game was featured on Steam and everything changed.
+It bounced back up over a million DAU and then doubled that nine days later, before finally breaking eight digits in DAU a few weeks later.

 Among Us wasn’t built to handle such numbers, and its initial launch never hinted that it would blow up two years later.
-This kind of success is very rare, indeed, especially so long after launch for a game by a small indie team.
-In short, InnerSloth was not prepared.
+InnerSloth simply wasn’t prepared.

 “Suddenly, it became half a billion players.
-While it was exciting and amazing, it was also a shock to the system, and there was a stressful side to it, too.
-It felt like building a plane while flying it.
+While it was exciting and amazing, it was also a shock to the system.

-“Except the plane is overbooked, and you never expected the plane to take off, and the navigation is broken, and you’re understaffed, and everyone is demanding different in-flight meals, but you only had time to prepare pretzels, and now different airports are asking you to land in them, and they wanted all this by yesterday!”
+“It felt like building a plane while flying it, except the plane is overbooked, you never expected the plane to take off, the navigation is broken, you’re understaffed, everyone is demanding different meals, but you only had time to prepare pretzels, and now different airports are asking you to land in them, and they wanted all this by yesterday!”